avaframe/FlowPy/readme.md

     Saves the &gamma; angle along the flow path
 - Straight Line Travel Angle, SL_TA:
     Saves the &gamma; angle, while the distances are calculated via a straight line from the release cell to the current cell
 ## Calculation Steps

 ### z_delta

 ![Image](img/Motivation_2d.png)
 *Fig. 1: Definition of angles and distances for the calculation of z_delta*

+The model equations that control the avalanche run out in three dimensional terrain are mostly motivated with respect to simple two dimensional concepts, that control the main routing and final stopping of the flow.

+Figure 1 summarizes the basic concept of a constant run out angle with the corresponding geometric relations in two dimensions along a possible process path.

 ![tan_alpha](img/tan_alpha.png)